 If you have a charging station installed at home, it will require the same type of wiring as an electric stove or clothes dryer.

 2011 Chevrolet Volt home chargingEnlarge Photo

-This is usually at least twice as fast as Level 1 charging, often quicker due to the higher amperage of the circuit.
+This will be at least twice as fast as Level 1 charging, often quicker, due to the higher amperage of the circuit.

 DC fast charging: Sometimes incorrectly called "Level 3" charging, DC fast charging uses direct current (DC) rather than household alternating current (AC) and is very high-powered.

 This means that only public sites dedicated to DC charging, often along highways, are practical—given the higher cost of the utility having to install dedicated high-power lines.